Osborne flags new scheme to allow credit easing

 | MANCHESTER, England

-MANCHESTER, England Chancellor George Osborne flagged a new scheme on Monday to funnel lending directly to companies starved of credit by banks, trying to get economic growth back on track without breaking his pledge to cut public spending.
+MANCHESTER, England Chancellor George Osborne flagged a new scheme on Monday to funnel lending directly to companies starved of credit by banks, in an attempt to get economic growth back on track without breaking his pledge to cut public spending.

 His speech to the Conservative Party's annual conference frustrated some colleagues' calls for lower taxes or more spending, but pointed to ways both the Bank of England and the Treasury could support lending.